בתר דוקטור

 From 2021 to 2023, she was a postdoctoral fellow in the Department of Anthropology at the University of Haifa with Prof. Carol Kidron and Prof. Avihu Shoshana.
 From 2022 to 2023, she was a Fulbright fellow and visiting postdoctoral scholar in the Department of Anthropology at Stanford University with Prof. Tanya Luhrmann.

-This year, Dr. Natoor is a postdoctoral fellow and recipient of a grant from the Yonathan Shapiro Foundation at the Department of Sociology and Anthropology at Tel Aviv University.
+This year, Dr. Natoor is a postdoctoral fellow and grant recipient the Yonathan Shapiro Foundation & The Harry Bloomfield Postdoctoral Scholarships, Department of Sociology and Anthropology at Tel Aviv University.
 Her research involves psychological anthropology, minority therapists and idioms of distress and resilience.
 Dr. Natoor's present research focuses on different Notq-related areas, such as reincarnation and mind perception among the Druze, Notq and material culture, and the language and gender elements of the Notq.
 In addition to her academic pursuits, Dr. Natoor works as a pediatric occupational therapist, where her clinical work and academic research complement and enrich each other.

 Dr. Areen Hawari